aphitorite/Logsort/README.md

 ### Cleaning up

 After the sorting phase, the blocks are now partitioned stably in O(n) time.
 However, some elements between blocks are still swapped from the encoding phase, and we want to restore the original states of the blocks.
-Since they are in order, we can easily "uncode" them, by encoding them with the same index, to complete the partition on the blocks.
+Since both 0 blocks and 1 blocks are in order, we can easily reaccess the original encoded block pairs along with their indices in ascending order.
+We then can "uncode" them by applying the encode algorithm again with the same index.
+After iterating and uncoding the block pairs, we complete the partition on the blocks.

 ```
 Uncode blocks: